reema0814/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

 ### Task 1: Connect the Windows security event connector

+In this task, you'll configure the connector to ensure seamless log transmission and enhance your security monitoring capabilities.

 1. In the Search bar of the Azure portal, type **Microsft Sentinel (1)**, then select **Microsoft Sentinel (2)**.

     ![](../media/09.png)